linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 06.03.2023 (announcement)
+- Just like building a sturdy foundation for a house, we're constructing a structure to fix errors with ease.
+No more last-minute panic! #FutureProofing #ProblemSolving #BuildingForSuccess

 ### 05.03.2023 (announcement Toolkit)
 - 🔥It's time to ignite your creativity! 🔥 All the new tools from Toolkit v14 are finally here! 🎉 From design to development, we've got you covered! 💪🏼 Let's take your projects to the next level together! 🚀 #Toolkitv14 #NewTools #OnlineNow